Mistley: Mistley Quay

-The first quay was built around 1720 and trade went on from that quay up to Sudbury.
-Around about 1770, the quay was enlarged by Richard Rigby and was known as Port of Mistley.
+The first quay was built around 1720, and trade went on from that quay up to Sudbury.
+Around 1770, the quay was enlarged by Richard Rigby and was known as Port of Mistley.
 Small-scale shipbuilding took place here, and a number of smaller warships were built for the Royal Navy at Mistleythorn during the 18th century.

 At that time, the village of Mistley, then known as Mistleythorn, consisted of warehouses, a granary, a large malting office and new quays.
 There was also a medieval church, only the porch of which survives, and a new church that Rigby's father had built to the north of the village in 1735.
 When Rigby hatched a scheme to turn Mistley into a fashionable spa this plain, rectangular brick building was not in keeping with his grand plans.
 Rigby originally called in Robert Adam to design a saltwater bath by the river, but this plan was never carried out and instead the architect was put to work on the church in around 1776.

 Adam's scheme was unusual in that it avoided the standard form of 18th-century parish church design, which consisted typically of a rectangle with a western tower or portico (or both) and perhaps an eastern chancel.
 Instead, by adding towers at the east and west ends and semi-circular porticoes on the north and south sides, Adam created a design that was symmetrical along both the long and short axes.
 This unusual arrangement was possibly influenced by the design of Roman tombs and the result was most unconventional.
 Mistley would certainly have stood out from other 18th-century churches.

-Sadly for Rigby his grand plans for the spa were unsuccessful.
+Sadly for Rigby, his grand plans for the spa were unsuccessful.
 The main body of the church was demolished in 1870 when a new and larger church in the then fashionable Gothic Revival style was built nearby.